 Since then, small studies have suggested that rates of new type 1 diabetes diagnoses in children are higher in 2020 compared to average rates in previous years.

 The causes of type 1 diabetes are complex, and scientists think that there are a variety of environmental and genetic reasons that could explain why the condition develops.

 Viruses could be one of these reasons, but the evidence around this is mixed and we just don’t know for sure yet.
 And as the virus that causes the Covid-19 infection is so new, there’s a lot we still need to learn about how it interacts with our immune system and its longer-term effects.

 Cases of new type 2 diabetes diagnoses have also been reported in people who have had coronavirus.
-This could be related to the effects of coronavirus on the body, or the effects of lifestyle changes due to the pandemic, speeding up a type 2 diabetes diagnosis or bringing existing type 2 to light.
+One possible reason for this could be to do with ACE-2.
+This is the protein on the surface of cells that coronavirus uses to enter and infect them.

-Scientists are also looking into the possibility that coronavirus could be causing a new type of diabetes.
-Blood sugar levels in some people with coronavirus rise due to the stress the body is under when trying to fight the infection, or because of some of the drugs used to treat it.
+It’s also possible that blood glucose (sugar) levels in some people with coronavirus rise due to the stress the body is under when trying to fight the infection, or because of some of the treatments used to treat it.

-Scientists are working hard to find answers and are building a database of new cases of diabetes in people with coronavirus, called the CoviDiab registry.
+An international group of top diabetes researchers are building a database of new cases of diabetes in people with coronavirus, called the CoviDiab registry.
 This will give them the information they need to carry out more thorough studies and discover more.